Using contradictions improves question answering systems: Limitations

+Our work comes with some limitations.
+It is uncertain whether our results in two specific settings, multiple choice and extractive QA, would extend to more general settings for NLI, although the use of contradictions for factual consistency by \citet{laban_summac_2022} suggests that they could.
+Additionally, 3-class NLI is not sufficient to capture all the natural language relations that might be needed to verify an answer.
+As such more challenging datasets in other settings and more granular NLI settings should be attempted.

-In the extractive QA setting presented above we did not use ranking answer alternatives like we used for the multiple choice setting due to lack of more diverse outputs.
-Further work with extractive QA models that produce diverse alternatives is required.
-Like other textual entailment based systems, this speaks to the computational expense involved in generating and evaluating answer alternatives.
-If we were to apply our method to an open domain setting where a set of context passages are retrieved, the ranking procedure would require a quadratic evaluation procedure for each context passage against each reformulated answer candidate \citep{schuster_stretching_2022}.
-Future work should look towards comparison approaches that amortize the computational cost involved in pairwise NLI-based ranking techniques such as investigating NLI-based dense passage retrieval \citep{reimers_sentence-bert_2019}.
+Another limitation involves answer ranking and the associated computational cost.
+The main reason we did not test answer ranking in extractive QA is that we did not generate diverse outputs, but another reason is that such a procedure grows prohibitively expensive as the domain becomes more open.
+In a fully open domain, ranking would require a quadratic evaluation for each context passage against each reformulated answer candidate \citep{schuster_stretching_2022}.
+Future work should look at comparison approaches that amortize this cost, such as NLI-based dense passage retrieval \citep{reimers_sentence-bert_2019}.